About

 • Roy Rogers (the blues guy)

-• Alex Call (song writer extraordinaire)
+• Alex Call (songwriter extraordinaire)

 • Johnny Colla (from Huey Lewis & the News) and the Lucky Devils